-Since 2010, a continuum of therapeutic interventions has been developed at Homewood College in response to a growing awareness that Homewood College pupils have extremely complex and challenging emotional and social needs stemming from their past/present family and life experiences.
+Since 2010, Homewood College has offered lots of therapy for any pupil who wants it!
+We offer individual therapy, group and family interventions.
 At Homewood College, we have developed Attachment-Aware interventions and philosophy as we understand that most of our pupils present with attachment problems and will benefit from a consistent, reparative approach to their learning and their emotional needs.
 As our therapists work really closely with staff, we try to help support families and staff to work together to help support each pupil and their individual needs.

 Weekly therapy, during term time, is offered to any pupil who wishes to engage.
-Frederique does not have long waiting lists and will accommodate even pupils who are off-site, on occasion.
-These sessions are confidential and offer play and talk therapy to any young person who wishes.
+These sessions are confidential and offer play, talk, art, eco or another creative therapy to any young person who wishes.

 Frederique will also offer families support both on and off site premises.
 This support includes help for foster parents, carers and families who seek a more personalised intervention which is linked in with school.
 Also, there are several teaching assistants who will provide off-site family support on a regular or spontaneous basis.
 These teaching assistants are picked as they are adept at promoting family links and are supervised by our therapist.